MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-secure-emulator/includes/05-exercise-generate-certificates.md

 * **For Windows**, do either of the following:
    * Download OpenSSL from [openssl.org](https://wiki.openssl.org/index.php/Binaries?azure-portal=true).
    * Use [Windows Subsystem for Linux (WSL)](/windows/wsl/install-win10).
-Depending on the WSL Linux distribution you install, you might need to install OpenSSL. which you can do by using your Linux distributions package manager.
+Depending on the WSL Linux distribution you install, you might need to install OpenSSL, which you can do by using your Linux distributions package manager.
 For example, on Ubuntu, run: `sudo apt-get install openssl`.

 ## Step 2: Delete the existing placeholder certificates